Some posts contain compensated links. Please read this disclaimer for more info.

 Note that busy summer traffic may slow down the bus from Dubrovnik to Split.
 Additionally, there may be delays at the Neum Corridor as well.
 This is especially true if “that person” on the bus does not have the correct paperwork.
 Or, as was the case one time for us, someone forgot where they put their passport.

 When taking the bus to Dubrovnik from Split, make sure to have your passport ready.
 Please don’t put it in your checked luggage because you will need it twice.
 Again, make sure you don’t have a single-entry visa for Croatia.
-Nationals from the EU, USA, Canada, and Australia won’t have any trouble at these border crossings, though.
+However, nationals from the EU, USA, Canada, and Australia won’t have any trouble at these border crossings.

 Flights From Split To Dubrovnik